-We are thrilled to be partnering with our friends at Wise Advocate Enterprises to introduce this cutting edge, strategic leadership model into our programs.
+We are thrilled to partner with our friends at Wise Advocate Enterprises, LLC to introduce a new, cutting edge, strategic leadership model into our programs.

 - Transactional – enabling you to make deals, solve immediate problems and please people.

-- Strategic – enabling you to challenge existing ways of thinking and accomplish things that others consider impossible, galvanizing people around the organization to do so.
+- Strategic – enabling you to challenge existing ways of thinking and accomplish things that others consider impossible, galvanizing people around the organization to do the same.

-- If you want to be a powerful strategic leader, no matter where you may sit in the hierarchy, cultivate the High Ground of the mind and brain.
+- If you want to be a more strategic leader, no matter where you may sit in the hierarchy you will need to cultivate the High Ground of the mind and brain.

-A great leader balances the Low Ground and High Ground, moving by choice between expedience (solving problems) and strategy (making a better world).
+A great leader balances the Low Ground and High Ground, moving by choice [italicize moving by choice] @ between expedience (solving problems) and strategy (making a better world).

 Three forms of mental activity draw you to the High Ground:

 - Mentalizing (thinking about what others are thinking, also called having a “theory of mind”)